gurukulams/gurukulam/site/content/books/12-biology/bio-zoology/unit-1/reproduction_in_organisms.md

     involves only mitosis and no meiosis.
     A B C D

-5. Name an organism where cell division is itseslf a mode of reproduction.
+5.Name an organism where cell division is itseslf a mode of reproduction.

-6. Name the phenomenon where the female gamete directly develops into a new organism with an avian example.
+6.Name the phenomenon where the female gamete directly develops into a new organism with an avian example.

-7. What is parthenogenesis?
+7.What is parthenogenesis?
 Give two examples from animals.

-8. Which type of reproduction is effective
+8.Which type of reproduction is effective
 -Asexual or sexual and why?

-9. The unicellular organisms which reproduce by binary fission are considered immortal.
+9.The unicellular organisms which reproduce by binary fission are considered immortal.
 Justify.

-10. Why is the offspring formed by asexual reproduction referred as a clone?
+10.Why is the offspring formed by asexual reproduction referred as a clone?

-11. Give reasons for the following:
+11.Give reasons for the following:

     (a) Some organisms like honey bees are called parthenogenetic animals